judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-07-18-aniko-villalba-interview.markdown

 **Aniko Villalba -** That I don’t want to live as a nomad forever.
 A few days ago I wrote a blog post titled “[I’m tired of traveling](https://viajandoporahi.com/me-canse-de-viajar/)” (S*panish*) in which I opened up to my readers and told them that I don’t want to travel anymore (at least for now) and that my dream right now is to find a house in France and settle down here with my husband.
 I want to have my own space, my desk, my bookshelf, a group of friends, daily activities and routines.
 I think that traveling became so much a part of my routine that I stopped enjoying it as before.
 So, for now, I decided it’s best to stop and focus on my writing, on my future online courses and on other creative projects that I have going on.
 And when I feel like it, I will travel again.

-{% include image.html alt="Photo of Aniko Villalba books, El Sindrom de Paris and Dias de Viaje" file="../assets/images/2017/07/aniko-villalba-book-covers.jpg" alt="" description="" %}
+{% cloudinary /assets/images/2017/07/aniko-villalba-book-covers.jpg alt="Photo of Aniko Villalba books, El Sindrom de Paris and Dias de Viaje" description="" %}

 ## What does “home” mean to you?